 1. Allow Employees to Share Ideas

-When asked why they don’t prioritize company culture, a common answer from entrepreneurs is, “I’m too busy.”
+When asked why they don’t prioritize company culture, entrepreneurs’ common answer is, “I’m too busy.”
 But you can’t put off company culture until you have more time on your hands, as that time may never come.
-You can get started now by creating a group of employees who will brainstorm ideas for core values and new policies.
+You can start by creating a group of employees who will brainstorm ideas for core values and new policies.

 2. Reward Employees Who Exhibit Core Values